zombie-einstein/thants/README.md

 - `signals`: Signal deposits in the neighbourhood (across all channels)
 - `food`: Food deposits within the neighbourhood
 - `nest`: Flag indicating if a neighbouring cell is designated as a nest
+- `terrain`: Flag indicating if a neighbouring cell can be occupied

 ### Rewards